 |TransmembraneDruggable Genome Toll-like receptor signaling pathwayPathogenic Escherichia coli infection|

 * OriGene provides validated application data and protocol, with money back guarantee.

-Immunocytochemistry of TLR5 in THP-1 cells with TLR5 antibody at 10 ug/mL.
+Immunohistochemistry of TLR5 in rat brain tissue with TLR5 antibody at 10 ug/ml.